SEO is so popular nowadays when people can see or heard it almost everywhere.

 For those who work SEO, organic searches lead to conversion and engagement rates of users.

 According to users, they don’t like paid ads.
-Only 15% of total traffic for a keyword comes from the paid ads.
+Only 15% of the total traffic for a keyword comes from the paid ads.

 In addition, it takes 5-7 impressions before someone remembers you.
 SEO will help improve impressions in Google.
 When having a high position, your website is more often visible to potential users.